Yomguithereal/kotatsu/README.md

 Now the script will start and you should see it logging `ping` into the console every two seconds.

-Just try editing the `string.js` file and the script will automatically update to log the new exported value of the file.
+Now edit the `string.js` file and the script will automatically update and log the new exported value of the file.

 **3. Let's use the same script in the browser**

 You would rather run this script in the browser?
-As you wish:

 ```js
 kotatsu serve interval.js